sourabhtk37/Hingemonium/README.md

 **Can I help?**
 Please do!
 Fork the repo, add a tabla machine, make it sound like a sitar, fix my questionable audio mixing—go wild.
 Right now, the code doesn't really work for piano style sharper notes so if you could make that work it would be great!

+**Why is the size so big?**
+It's the 40 high quality Harmonium sounds.

 ## Origins & Big Thanks